Tough Luck: Poems

 Release date: June 2017

 Now available in Kindle and Hardcover at Amazon.
-Or better yet: From your favorite independent bookseller!
+Or better yet: from your favorite independent

 At the center of Tough Luck is a poem about the ill-fated I-35W Bridge in Minneapolis and its disastrous collapse that killed 13 people and injured 145.
 The freighted, swiftly moving poems in Tough Luck crisscross the chasm between peril and safety as if between opposing riverbanks, revealing a frequently heart-stopping view of the muscled waters below.
 Marriage, family, home—all come crashing down, but Boss rebuilds with his trademark musicality and “a reverent gusto for representing the tactile aspects of human life” (Tony Hoagland).